Your Questions, Answered

 -

-I do not accept insurance directly, but some insurance companies will reimburse you for a portion of your sessions.
-I'm happy to provide a receipt to submit to your provider.
-Additionally, hypnotherapy may be eligible for reimbursement through FSA or HSA — it's worth checking with your plan.
+I don't accept insurance directly, but some providers will reimburse a portion of your sessions.
+I'm happy to provide a receipt.
+Hypnotherapy may also be eligible through FSA or HSA, worth checking with your plan.